trueos/trueos-docs/trueos-handbook/preinstall.rst

 .. _writer1:

 .. figure:: images/writer1.png
+   :scale: 100%

    : Write an Image using Win32 Disk Imager

-To burn the :file:`.iso` file on Mac OS X, insert a USB stick and open Terminal.
+To burn the :file:`.iso` file on Mac OS X, insert a USB stick and open *Terminal*.
 Run :command:`diskutil list` to discover the device name of the USB disk, unmount the USB disk, then use :command:`dd` to write the image to the raw disk (:file:`rdisk`).
 In this example, an 8 GB USB stick has a device name of :file:`/dev/disk1` and a raw device name of